AntoinePagneux126/CS-AlgoDS-ENEDIS_Challenge/README.md

 └── test
     └── test_merger.py
  ```
+Inout.csv is nothing else than the inputs and outputs csv files merged.
  ## Run Model

 * Example to run an ARIMAX to predict the (default) RES1_BASE output: ```python3 main.py --model=ARIMAX```